jakekara/ct-election-runner/README.md

 results
 [portals](https://ctmirror.org/2018/08/14/unofficial-2018-primary-results-roll/)
 ([code](https://github.com/jakekara/ct-election-frontend-primary-18)) for [The
-Connecticut Mirror](https://ctmirror.org), where I used to work.
+Connecticut Mirror](https://ctmirror.org), where I used to work. *Update: These links have died since I left the Mirror, it looks like.*

 I've always intended to make this code public once I had time to clean it up.
 I have never had time to really do that, and I doubt I ever will, so I'm just